 Alfresco Stemless Wine Glasses ($7.99)

-- Not only are these stemless great for parties or wine tastings, you can also use them for tealight holders or mini vases lined along the dinner table.
+- Not only are these stemless great for parties or wine tastings, but you can also use them for tealight holders or mini vases lined along the dinner table.

 Pack-n-Go Insulated Tote ($6.99)